+NOTE: The minimum guardband in Table 5.3.3-3 is applicable only when the SCS 240 kHz SS/PBCH block is placed adjacent to the edge of the BS channel bandwidth within which the SS/PBCH block is located.

 The number of RBs configured in any BS channel bandwidth shall ensure that the minimum guardband specified in this clause is met.